Don Mills Achievement Center

 Early Childhood Learning Center

-A licensed private academic preschool serving children 3-5 years old with a developmentally appropriate curriculum in a socially supportive enviornment.
-This program is in cooperation with the Northwest Tri-County Intermediate Unit #5.
+A licensed private academic preschool serving children 3-5 years old with a developmentally appropriate curriculum in a socially supportive environment.

-Provides hearing, speech and language screening assessments, and individualized therapetic programs.
+Provides hearing, speech and language screening assessments, and individualized therapeutic programs.

 A summer day camp offered for young children with speech, hearing, and learning challenges.

 Provided with the cooperation of the YMCA and volunteers.
-A free recreational swimming program.
+A free recreational swimming program focusing on motor & social skills.

 Offered on an individual, as needed basis, to assist in the purchasing of specific supplies and/or equipment required to meet the individuals needs.